CovertRob/LS-Backend-Core/LS180/ls180_notes.md

 - **If you have a default value that violates a constraint you add you will still get an error**

+- **PostgreSQL uses 1-based indexing for string functions, so the first character in the string is at position 1.**

 ### Keys

 - SQL databases provide keys that uniquely identify a single row in a database table: Natura Keys and Surrogate Keys